 - D. The Contractor shall obtain all necessary licenses, permits, certification insurance and approvals required by tribal, state, and Federal statutes to perform all programs and functions under this Contract. - E. Complaints.
-The Contractor shall develop and maintain a reporting system which allows any resident of or visitor to the Navajo Nation Juvenile Corrections Facilities in Navajo Indian Country to report suspected or alleged Corrections Personnel misconduct or mismanagement. - F. Incidents.
+The Contractor shall develop and maintain a reporting system, which allows any resident of, or visitor to the Navajo Nation Adult Corrections Facilities in Navajo Indian Country to report suspected or alleged Corrections Personnel misconduct or mismanagement. - F. Incidents.
 The Contractor shall maintain a reporting system to notify the BIA Corrections Division of the number and type of serious incidents involving detainees and the disposition through serious incident reports and monthly statistical reports.
-When a serious incident occurs, the Contractor's Officer in Charge ("Officer in Charge") shall immediately notify by telephone the Department of Corrections Director ("Director").
-If the Director is not available, the Officer in Charge shall immediately notify by telephone the next delegated individual.
-The Officer in Charge who directly observed or responded to the serious incident shall complete a serious incident report that will be immediately transmitted to the Director for the Director's review.
-The Director shall immediately notify the Corrections Program Specialist or the District IV Supervisory Correctional/Detention Specialist telephonically of the incident.
-A serious incident report, upon completion, shall be forwarded to the Navajo Nation Department of Justice.
+When a serious incident occurs, the Contractor's Officer in Charge ("Officer in Charge") shall immediately notify by telephone the Department of Corrections Director ("DOC Director").
+If the DOC Director is not available, the Officer in Charge shall immediately notify by telephone the next delegated individual.
+The Officer in Charge who directly observed or responded to the serious incident shall complete a serious incident report that will be immediately transmitted to the DOC Director's review.
+The DOC Director shall immediately notify the OJS Corrections Program Specialist or the BIA District IV Special Agent In-Charge telephonically of the incident.
+A serious incident report, upon completion, shall be forwarded to the Navajo Nation Department of Justice and BIA, OJS District IV Office, Albuquerque, NM.

-Serious Incident Report (SIR): A serious incident report will be completed when an incident involving an inmate occurs that is serious in nature which may include the following: an inmate is unresponsive, an injury to an inmate that requires medical attention, an image illness that requires medical attention or hospitalization, attempted suicide by an inmate, an escape of an inmate, allegations of physical/sexual abuse of an inmate, inmate with communicable disease, a disaster or emergency that requires evacuation and closure of the corrections facility and/or a riot in the facility.
+Serious Incident Report (SIR): A serious incident report will be completed when an incident occurs with an inmate that is serious in nature which may include the following: an inmate is unresponsive, an injury of an inmate that requires medical attention, an of illness that requires medical attention or hospitalization of an inmate, attempted suicide by an inmate, an escape of an inmate, allegations of physical/sexual abuse by an inmate or to an inmate, inmate with communicable disease, a disaster or emergency that requires evacuation and closure of the corrections facility and/or a riot in the facility.